Ggs91/Ggs91/README.md

 Skills: Ruby / Ruby on Rails / JS / HTML / CSS / Webpack

-- 📫 How to reach me: georges_atalla@hotmail.com
+- 📫 How to reach me: georges_atalla@hotmail.fr
 - ⚡ Fun fact: I crossed Vietnam with a motorbike that I paid 200 euros and sold for the exact same price